 How to Write a Complaint Letter to AT&T

 AT&T is a huge, profitable company.
 Personally, I can't stand AT&T, as you will read later in the example letter.
-I was so frustrated after talking to so many people on the phone, I finally sent a letter straight to the CEO.
+I was so frustrated after talking to so many people on the phone that I finally sent a letter straight to the CEO.
 In the end, his secretary called me and informed me that they took my letter to heart and would be working on strategies to better train employees.
 They also waived all of the late fees and comped my account for one month.
 Below are the steps I took to ensure my voice and opinion were heard.
 After all, we are the customers that keep AT&T in business.
 How can we expect change if we do not make them accountable?

 - You can also find a list of all the other important people at AT&T if you really want to make a big stink.
 (Look at the bottom of Randall's bio page.)

 - Also, I hope you kept track of who you spoke to, where they were located, and when you made the calls.
 This makes your complaint more credible.

 Writing the Letter

 - At the top of the letter write the date, skip a line and write, "Attention: [First Last], CEO."
 Skip a line or two.
 Then write "Dear Mr. [CEO's Name]," or any other greeting you are comfortable with.

 - The first paragraph should outline what services you have with AT&T and how you use it.
 For example, if you own a small business with a website you may write "Mrs. BKay Solutions is a small business that depends heavily on internet sales and leads through the online store on our website.
 We came to AT&T for its wireless internet speed and easy network set up in October 2015."